crypto-org-chain/cronos/memiavl/README.md

 * 27 Jan 2023:
   * Update metadata file format
   * Encode key length with 4 bytes instead of 2.
+* 21 Feb 2023:
+  * Reduce node size (without hash) from 32bytes to 16bytes.
+  * Append offset table to the end of keys/values file, try elias-fano coding for the values one.

 ## The Journey